root-project/web/manual/python/index.md

 <a name="JITString"></a>
 ### 1. Just-in-time compilation of small strings

 ROOT has a [C++ interpreter]({{ '/manual/first_steps_with_root/#using-the-interactive-c-interpreter-cling' | relative_url }}), which can process C++ code.
-Sometimes, if such code is short (for exmple, the definition of a small function or class) or for rapid exploration or debugging.
+Sometimes, if such code is short (for example, the definition of a small function or class) or for rapid exploration or debugging.
 To do this, place the C++ code in a Python string, which is passed to the interpreter.
 The code will be just-in-time compiled (jitted) and is immediately available for invocation, as shown in the following example.
 Here, the constructor of the C++ class `A` and the function `f` are called from Python after defining them via the interpreter.

 _**Example**_